1gravity/Kotlin-Bloc/website/docs/architecture/bloc/thunk.md

 The output will be:
 >thunk 1
 thunk 2
+thunk 3
 thunk 2
 thunk 3

-When a thunk dispatches an action, it's dispatching a new action to the bloc except execution will start with the thunk declared below the one that dispatched the action (or we could end up with an endless loop):
-- the original `Increment` action is dispatched to the first thunk ->
+- the original `Increment` action is dispatched to the first thunk
-  output: `thunk 1`
+  -> outputs: `thunk 1`
-- the first thunk dispatches another `Increment` action which will be picked up by the second thunk ->
+- the first thunk dispatches a second `Increment` action to all matching thunks declared after the dispatching thunk (rule 3)
+- thunk 2 is the first to process the second `Increment` action
-output: `thunk 2`
+  -> outputs: `thunk 2`
-- thunk 2 doesn't dispatch anything so nothing else happens with the second `Increment` action
+- thunk 3 is next in line to process the second `Increment` action
+  -> outputs: `thunk 3`
-- the original `Increment` action is dispatched to the second thunk (rule 1) ->
+- the original `Increment` action is dispatched to the second thunk
-  output: `thunk 2`
+  -> outputs: `thunk 2`
-- the original `Increment` action is dispatched to the third thunk (rule 1) ->
+- the original `Increment` action is dispatched to the third thunk
-  output: `thunk 3`
+  -> outputs: `thunk 3`
 - nothing reaches the reducer

 While this sounds complicated, the rules are pretty straight forward.
 Examples like the one above are also rather academic and have little relevance for real applications.